takeru1990/EBM-on-Mars/README.md

-This is a C code made for a study of my master's thesis.
-The following Abstract is from the thesis, which is available on [my blog](https://lookbackmargin.blog/2020/05/11/mars-co2-system-and-obliquity/).
+`test.c` is a C code made for a study of my master's thesis.
+It was last modified on 2015/01/06, according to file's metadata.

 # Compile & Execute
 ```